rewtnull/kernel-changelog-shell-parser/README.md

 	-k, --kernel <version>	Kernel version in format
 					<1-9>[1-9].<1-9>[1-9][.<1-9>[1-9]]
 	int				Commit# (in order of appearance)
+	hash				Commit hash

-	Required option is --kernel, and optionally an integer
+	Required option is --kernel, and optionally an integer or a hash

 DEPENDENCIES